 Applying for planning permission to build an extension

 Planning permission can be a straightforward way of adding extra value to your property.
-By merely being granted planning permission can entice more buyers.
+Merely being granted planning permission can entice more buyers.
 As they will know that they can extend the property after they purchase.

 This guide should give you a few ideas on how you can improve your property.
 These ideas are not only for financial gain, but you will also enhance your living conditions if you decide to stay.